patrickryan01/patrickryan01/README.md

 ---

 **TL;DR**: CTO, inventor, and professional infrastructure arsonist at Fireball Industries.
 Built **Industrial Dashboard** and **Emberburn** from scratch because nobody else was going to and honestly nobody asked me to, I just *did it* and now people depend on them and I can never stop.
-Runs Kubernetes clusters on Rancher across more architectures than I have healthy coping mechanisms.
+Runs Kubernetes and K3s clusters on Rancher across more architectures than I have healthy coping mechanisms.
+Writes Go binaries that deploy to Raspberry Pis over WireGuard tunnels through OpenWrt routers running openSUSE MicroOS.
 Fueled exclusively by White Monsters and nicotine.
+My white monster is always out.
+Always visible.
+Always big.
 Deploys to prod on Fridays.
 Has mass orchestrated containers across architectures that engineers said couldn't be done.
 Has not touched grass in an amount of time I'm not comfortable disclosing.
 Perpetually one `kubectl delete --all` away from a career change and a beach somewhere.

 *Last updated: 3 AM, obviously.
 Between a White Monster and an alert that turned out to be nothing.
 Like all my problems.
 Except the ones that weren't.
 Which is most of them.*